In Search Of… S04E04: Australian UFOs

 The re-enectment is one of the silliest so far.
 It’s a couple of guys pointing cameras out of an airplane, interspersed with footage of what is literally nothing but a round light against a black background and the real journalist talking about the incident.
 The journalist has a wonderful each way bet, saying that there’s no way you can tell if its extraterrestrial but it probably is.
 He also claims that it’s a metal saucer with a transparent sphere on top.
 If that’s the case it’s just not visible in the shaky, low-res footage.

-Nimoy talks up this footage for all he’s worth, claiming that the footage shows something inexplicable.
+Nimoy talks up this footage for all he’s worth, claiming that it shows something inexplicable.
 He says that the footage has been analysed by scientists and shows a metallic object.
 Again, this is a 1970s analogue camera which shows a moving light.
 I’d kind of like to know which ‘scientists’ said this.

 Now we’re talking to Bruce Cathie, a New Zealander who published books about a world energy grid system.
 He’s the ‘hundreds of diagrams’ sort of UFO researcher.
 His bit is the best so far, he just talks about sightings while spooky music plays.
 It’s kind of cool.

 And then they ruin it by showing the stupid ‘picture of a light’ footage again.

 From here, we’re talking about the disappearance of Frederick Valentich.
 Valentich was a pilot whose plane was lost over the Bass Straight***** in the 1970s.
 The re-enactment of his death is even crappier, because I’m not sure In Search Of… was able to find an adequate cockpit set for the actor to sit in.
 For this reason, he appears to be shot in magenta light to make the background less visible.
 The spooky electronic music is doing its job, but the cutting between footage of a small plane at night time and a control tower in the day doesn’t help much (both plane and tower would have been in the same time zone).
 Otherwise it’s just talk between the tower and the plane about seeing aircraft.
 The actor playing Valentich is mostly pretty decent.